Manu88x/Project-Python-sql/README.md

 ## Description

-This is a backend system built using Python and SQLite that allows you to manage customers, products, and shopping carts.
+This backend system is built using **Python** and **SQLite** to manage customers, products, and shopping carts.
 Users can add, delete, view, search, and update customer information, product details, and cart items.
-This system is designed to simulate common e-commerce management operations.
+This system simulates common e-commerce management operations.

 ## Features